chihacknight/chihacknight.org/_posts/blog/2014-11-26-an-intro-to-web-scraping-with-python.md

 published: true
 ---

+__Update:__ There is now a video edition of this blog post thanks to the kind folks over at [Webucator](https://www.webucator.com/programming/python.cfm) Check it out!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/VIe7ES7N6Xk" frameborder="0" allowfullscreen></iframe>

+---

 <p>Web scraping is the task of extracting data from a website.
 It&rsquo;s a nifty skill in any technologist&rsquo;s toolkit because interesting data isn&rsquo;t always accessible via an API or in a table/csv - sometimes, interesting data is just sitting on a webpage.</p>
 <p><!-- more --></p>
 <p>Just about any information that can be viewed in a browser can be scraped and stored for further data analysis.
 Web pages are scrape-able because the content on any web page is structured with HTML.
 For anyone who isn&rsquo;t familiar with HTML, see&nbsp;<a href="http://www.w3schools.com/html/html_intro.asp">http://www.w3schools.com/html/html_intro.asp</a></p>